Jayz71189/Capstone-Project/README.md

     ```json
     {
-      "message": "Spot couldn't be found"
+      "message": "Gift couldn't be found"
     }
     ```

-## REVIEWS
+## COMMENTS

-### Get all Reviews of the Current User
+### Get all Comments of the Current User

-Returns all the reviews written by the current user.
+Returns all the comments written by the current user.

 - Require Authentication: true
 - Request